-Brachytherapy, using either intracavitary or interstitial implants, is another method of local control and has been used in selected situations for children with rhabdomyosarcoma, especially those with primary tumors at vaginal or vulvar sites [26,27,28,29,30] and selected bladder/prostate sites.[Level of evidence: 3iiiA] In small series from one or two institutions, this treatment approach was associated with a high survival rate and with retention of a functional organ or tissue in most patients.[27,32] Other sites, especially head and neck, have also been treated with brachytherapy.
-Patients with initial Group III disease, who subsequently have microscopic residual disease following chemotherapy with or without delayed surgery are likely to achieve local control with RT at doses of 40 Gy or more.
+Brachytherapy, using either intracavitary or interstitial implants, is another method of local control and has been used in selected situations for children with rhabdomyosarcoma, especially those with primary tumors at vaginal or vulvar sites [28,29,30,31,32] and selected bladder/prostate sites.[Level of evidence: 3iiiA] In small series from one or two institutions, this treatment approach was associated with a high survival rate and with retention of a functional organ or tissue in most patients.[29,34]; [Level of evidence: 3iiDii] Other sites, especially head and neck, have also been treated with brachytherapy.
+Patients with initial Group III disease, who subsequently have microscopic residual disease after chemotherapy with or without delayed surgery are likely to achieve local control with RT at doses of 40 Gy or more.

 Very young children (aged ≤36 months) diagnosed with rhabdomyosarcoma pose a therapeutic challenge because of their increased risk for treatment-related morbidity.
 As suggested above, in older children, reduced radiation doses may be appropriate if delayed surgery can provide negative margins.
 However, for infants who are unable to undergo surgical resection, higher doses of RT remain appropriate.
 Radiation techniques are designed to maximize normal tissue sparing, and should include conformal approaches, often with intensity-modulated techniques.